Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 Income

-The main source of income during a period of sequestration continues to be ‘local’ income and you should prepare and submit as normal an account to the Diocesan Board of Finance for its share of the Parochial Fees on a monthly basis identifying on the heading of the fees form that this is your Sequestration account.
+The main source of income during a period of sequestration continues to be ‘local’ income.
+You should prepare and submit as normal an account to the Diocesan Board of Finance for its share of the Parochial Fees on a monthly basis, identifying on the heading of the fees form that this is your sequestration account.

 Expenditure

 The Diocesan Board of Finance will be responsible for reimbursement of appropriate expenses to balance the account.
-Expenses which can be charged to a sequestration account include parsonage telephone line rental, cost of maintaining ‘minimum’ heating of the parsonage, reasonable expenses incurred by the church officials and limited expenses incurred in connection with the Induction of the new incumbent (e.g. postage).
-However, if these charges are to be reclaimed, you are asked to try and keep this them as low as possible.
-If in doubt, please consult the Diocesan Office in advance.
+Expenses that can be charged to a sequestration account include parsonage telephone line rental, cost of maintaining ‘minimum’ heating of the parsonage, reasonable expenses incurred by the church officials and limited expenses incurred in connection with the induction of the new incumbent (e.g. postage).
+However, if these charges are to be reclaimed, you are asked to try and keep them as low as possible.
+If in doubt, please consult finance on payments@manchester.anglican.org in advance.
 (Please note: security alarm, water rates and parsonage house repairs are not chargeable to the sequestration account.)

-Retired clergy claim their fees and travelling expenses from the Diocesan Board of Finance; others should be paid travelling expenses only, which can be charged to the sequestration account.
+Retired clergy claim their fees and travel expenses from the Diocesan Board of Finance; others should be paid travelling expenses only, which can be charged to the sequestration account.

 Notes for Sequestrators